dagostocsc/Linear-Agression-From-Scratch/README.md

     Applied linear regression manually (without using high-level libraries like scikit-learn)

-    Visualized the best-fit line against the data points
+    Visualized the best fit line against the data points

     Evaluated model performance using basic error metrics (such as Mean Squared Error, R-squared)